Kichu244/Kichu244/README.md

-- 👋 Hi, I’m @Kichu, Founder Of Bot Mwol
+- 👋 Hi, I’m @Kichu, Beginner In Program Developing

 <!---
 Kichu244/Kichu244 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.